matbyte-com/vyhub-documentation/docs/central/custom_domain.md

    e.g. <a href="https://namecheap.pxf.io/MXzdRY" rel="nofollow">Namecheap*</a>)
 2. Set the domains CNAME record to the corresponding VyHub URL

+### CNAME Value

+Usually at registrars, the CNAME record consists of two parts:
+- **Name/Host**: The subdomain or root domain you want to use.
+  - This value has to match the url you set as frontend url in your VyHub instance.
+  - For the root domain (e.g., your-community.de), use `@` (not supported by every registrar).
+  - For a subdomain (e.g., shop.your-community.de), use `shop`.
+- **Value/Points to**: The value you need to set, which is provided on the instance details page of your VyHub instance.
+  - This value has to match the value shown on your instance details page.
+  - Example: `your-community.vyhub.app` or `your-community.serverstore.io`

 ### Set the domains CNAME record

 > You need to set the CNAME record to our servers, that you can reach VyHub with your domain.